 In addition, pin if you loved this upholstered rocker makeover.♥

 I currently have another upholstered rocking chair awaiting a makeover in my stash.
 Hmmm…what will it become??
 Follow along to see.
-Sign up for my newsletter to get updates, my FREE Furniture Buying Guide, plus a discount to my shop.
+To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
+PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
+Until next time!

 Also, more makeovers like my upholstered rocking chair: